1ux/BitConnector/README.md

 Like every IC the BitConnector needs a clean operating voltage without ripple.
 In practice, the following methods have proven successful:

-- Protect the Vcc with 100nf and 10nf capacitors against GND.
+- Protect the 3V3 Pin with 100nf and 10nf capacitors against GND.
-- Keep the VCC and GND connections short and stable.
+- Keep the 3V3 and GND connections short and stable.
 - Avoid long signal and test leads (up to 25 cm) to the inputs during operation.
 - If you have problems with a clean clock on a GCK pin, disable the special globally routed nets as described [here](https://www.xilinx.com/support/documentation/sw_manuals/help/iseguide/mergedProjects/destech/html/cd_using_global_nets.htm).